focus-editor/focus/LOG.md

 - Multiple cursors
     + Sort cursors each frame
     + Deduplicate cursors each frame
-    - Support text typing
+    + Support text typing
-    - Support copy/paste
     - Support all the remaining single cursor operations
+        - Copy/cut
+        - Paste
+        - Delete
+        - Backspace
+        - Tab
     - When changing buffer in another editor, adjust cursors
     - After wrapping around, make the next cursor main and then stop
     - After pressing escape return to the original cursor